 Source: homeselfe.com | Re-Post Genesis Electric 2/15/2019 –

 For many homeowners, the monthly utility bill is the second-largest expense after the mortgage.
 But do these homeowners know that a large part of this cost can come down to the age and inefficency of the heating system?
 If a simple boiler replacement can slash bills (see this boiler replacement homepage for more information) by a significant amount, then what else can be done to make energy savings?
-Utility service prices are often established on the basis that they are fair and reasonable by entities like the Public Service Commission of South Carolina which seek to resolve consumers’ grievances.
+Utility service prices are often established on the basis that they are fair and reasonable.
+This is done by entities like the Public Service Commission of South Carolina which seek to resolve consumers’ grievances.
 Reducing your energy usage isn’t just a good investment for the environment-it’s also a great way to keep your budget in check.

 In 2016, the average electric bill in the United States was $119 per month-over $1,400 per year.
 Since then, electricity prices have grown at roughly 2.3% each year, which means in 2018, the average household can expect to spend just under $1,500 on electricity.

 Energy conservation means avoiding using unnecessary energy, such as unplugging electronics when not in use, while also limiting your current energy use, such as not turning on your heater at night when a couple of extra blankets will do.

 Energy efficiency involves improving your home so that you will need less energy to keep it comfortable.
-Going efficient would mean that, rather than turning your heater off, you invest in a “smart” thermostat that would automatically adjust the temperature, or upgrade to an HVAC unit that would need less energy to maintain the same level of comfort in your home, or repair an old and faulty HVAC system that is costing more to run than it should (for that, you could visit ineedtheplumber.com/heat-pumps/).
+Going efficient would mean that rather than turning your heater off, you invest in a “smart” thermostat that would automatically adjust the temperature, or upgrade to an HVAC unit that would need less energy to maintain the same level of comfort in your home, or repair an old and faulty HVAC system that is costing more to run than it should (for that, you could visit ineedtheplumber.com/heat-pumps/).
 There are lots of ways in which any homeowner could improve their energy efficiency if they truly wanted to.